DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ```

 It will generate a 256 bit symmetric key and stores into file **genkey.bin**.

-The key that the file contains is our key material.
+The key that the file contains is our key material for the CMK.

-We will wrap it now with the public and import token obatined from AWS KMS before:
+We now will wrap this key material with the public key obatined from AWS KMS before (pkey.bin):
 ```
 $ openssl rsautl -encrypt -in genkey.bin -oaep -inkey pkey.bin -keyform DER -pubin -out WrappedKeyMaterial.bin
 ```

 This command takes the generated key material and encrypt it with the public key we downloaded from AWS KMS.
-Then, saves the output in another file ** WrappedKeyMaterial.bin**.
+Then, saves the output in another file named **WrappedKeyMaterial.bin**.

 #### Step 4 - Import your key material

 The final step is to do the import itself.
-For that operation,  we will use the aws kms **import-key-material command** .
-We will need the import token we have in the **token.bin** file and the wrapped encrypted key material we have just storedin file  **WrappedKeyMaterial.bin**.
+For that operation,  we will use the aws kms **import-key-material** command.
+We will need the import token we have in the **token.bin** file and the wrapped encrypted key material we have just stored in file  **WrappedKeyMaterial.bin**.

 Note in command below  the "fileb://" prefix.
 It is basically telling AWS CLI that the parameter data is binary data.
 Also note the expiration date we have provided for the key material.
 On that date, AWS KMS will delete the key material and the CMK is not longer there for being used.
 You can always set the expiration model to "KEY_MATERIAL_DOES_NOT_EXPIRE" instead of "KEY_MATERIAL_EXPIRES", if you don't want the CMK to expire.
 We will go deeper into key rotation and deletion later in the workshop.
-As usual, replace "**your-key-id", with the real **KeyId** of the key generated in Step 1 above.
+As usual, replace "**your-key-id**", with the real **KeyId** of the key generated in Step 1 above for external origin.

 ```
-$ aws kms import-key-material --key-id your-key-id --encrypted-key-material fileb://WrappedKeyMaterial.bin --import-token fileb://token.bin --expiration-model KEY_MATERIAL_EXPIRES --valid-to 2019-02-01T12:00:00-08:00
+$ aws kms import-key-material --key-id your-key-id --encrypted-key-material fileb://WrappedKeyMaterial.bin --import-token fileb://token.bin --expiration-model KEY_MATERIAL_EXPIRES --valid-to 2021-02-01T12:00:00-08:00
 ```

 All going well, the above command must have failed with the following error message: